kragen/dercuano/markdown/rsync-message-base.md

-typically using a block size of a few hundred bytes, and each block is hashed with two different algorithms: a weak linear [rolling-checksum] algorithm (in rsync, a modified version of Adler32) and a stronger hashing algorithm --- originally rsync defaulted to MD4 for this, which was cryptographically very weak, and even nowadays uses MD5, which has also been broken.
-The resulting collection of hashes (let's call it a "digest", since the rsync papers don't give it a name) is transmitted to the other participant, where the rolling checksum is computed over *every length-N substring* of the other version of the file; any matches found in the digest are checked with the strong
+typically using a block size of a few hundred bytes, and each block is hashed with two different algorithms: a weak linear [rolling-checksum] algorithm (in rsync, a modified version of Adler32) and a stronger hashing algorithm — originally rsync defaulted to MD4 for this, which was cryptographically very weak, and even nowadays uses MD5, which has also been broken.
+The resulting collection of hashes (let’s call it a “digest”, since the rsync papers don’t give it a name) is transmitted to the other participant, where the rolling checksum is computed over *every length-N substring* of the other version of the file; any matches found in the digest are checked with the strong